CopernicaMarketingSoftware/Documentation/Mailerq/5.4/spool-directory.md

 start with "x-mq-*".
 Such headers are filtered out and converted to JSON properties that control the delivery of the mail.
 If you do not want to scan for such headers, you can use the "spool-extract" variable to disable this.

+MailerQ supports processing multiple files in the spool directory simultaneously.
+The variable "spool-open-files" sets the maximum number of files MailerQ has open at any given time.
+To use more threads for processing files, you can set "spool-threads".